 Clark Griswold is brimming with excitement to give his family the perfect Christmas at home.
 Something I think we can all relate to.
 And his begrudging family is forced to accompany him on all the necessary traditions, like cutting down your own behemoth of a Christmas tree, high-speed sledding, and of course, decorating the house so it’s visible from outer space.
 Most people know Chevy from The Prime Time Players, aka, Saturday Night Live’s inaugural cast.
 Chevy actually worked with National Lampoon before playing Word Association with Richard Pryor.

-Check out DoYouRemember’s favorite sketches from the golden ’70s after this, that’s one definitely on it.
-2 years before SNL, in 1973, Chevy was part of National Lampoon Television Show: Lemmings Dead in Concert, along with John Belushi and Christopher Guest.
-More on Chris Guest later in this video!
+Two years before SNL, in 1973, Chevy was part of National Lampoon’s Television Show: Lemmings Dead in Concert, along with John Belushi and Christopher Guest.

-After SNL, Chevy had some major film successes, starting with 1978’s Foul Play, which earned him two Golden Globe nominations!
-Then it was 1980’s golf wise-crack, Ty Webb, in Caddyshack that ultimately catapulted Chevy to multiple franchises like Fletch and of course, National Lampoon’s Vacation in 1983.
+After SNL, Chevy, 79, had some major film successes, starting with 1978’s Foul Play, which earned him two Golden Globe nominations!
+Then it was 1980’s golf wise-cracker Ty Webb in Caddyshack that ultimately catapulted Chevy to multiple franchises, among them Fletch and, of course, National Lampoon’s Vacation in 1983.
 Chase’s life hasn’t been as happy-go-lucky as Clark Griswold’s though.
 He was plagued by drug addiction in the ‘80s, actually being admitted to a hospital for his addiction to prescription painkillers.
 A back injury during SNL being the initial cause.
 Then in 2016, he was once again hospitalized for his alcoholism.
 Thankfully, Chevy has been sober since 2018!

 One of his more successful recent jobs was back on the tube, being part of a stellar acting core in the comedy series Community.
-Today at 77, he’s not really slowing down, one of his last projects was a 2019 Netflix buddy comedy starring him and Richard Dreyfuss called The Last Laugh, check it out if you haven’t already!
+Today at 77, he’s not really slowing down, one of his last projects was a 2019 Netflix buddy comedy starring him and Richard Dreyfuss called The Last Laugh, as well as the 2020 film The Very Excellent Mr. Dundee.